 Real time scanning and continuous asset discovery

-At the pace at which criminals are looking to exploit vulnerabilities, ASM tools that scan for new assets anything less than hourly can leave a business’s attack surface exposed between a vulnerability’s introduction and its detection.
-With hourly scanning security teams can close that gap, mitigating exposures faster than attacks can exploit them.
+At the pace at which criminals are exploiting vulnerabilities, often within hours, ASM tools that scan daily for new assets can leave a business’s attack surface exposed between a vulnerability’s introduction and its detection.
+With hourly scanning, security teams can close that gap, mitigating exposures faster than attacks can exploit them.
 This cadence is also better suited to the modern reality of organizations’ infrastructure, which is constantly in flux.

-Not all exposures are the same, so ASM tools should not only detect but also help security teams prioritize vulnerabilities.
-Risk prioritization means security teams can focus on the highest-priority threats first and stop large scale cyberattacks, while managing their resources better and preventing alert fatigue.
+Not all exposures are equal, and the wrong ASM tool can leave teams drowning in alerts and noise from low-priority exposures.
+The best ASM tools should not only detect but also help security teams prioritize imminently exploitable vulnerabilities that are at real risk.
+Exposure prioritization means security teams can focus on the highest-priority threats first and stop large scale cyberattacks, while managing their resources better and preventing alert fatigue.

 Deep asset enrichment